 Here's the deal.
 We have all heard the saying 'misery loves company', right?
 Well, let me tell ya folks, truer words were never spoken.
 When you are in an rut, people don't mind at all.
-And I'm not talking about only if your overweight and live in an unhappy, unhealthy rut.
-I'm talking in general, any kind of rut.
+And I'm not talking just about being in an overweight, unhappy, and unhealthy rut.
+I'm talking any kind of rut.
 As long as you are not too happy, or too positive, most people like being around you.
 Not only do you fit right into their miserable lives, but you don't threaten them in anyway.
 In fact, your miserable life might even subconsciously make them feel better about theirs.
 But try to stand up, brush yourself off, and make better choices.
 Try to rise above the shit you've gotten yourself into and start to hold your head up high while you grow stronger and happier.
-Well, watch the F out.
+Well, watch the hell out.
 Those people, sometimes your closest peeps even, will turn on you.
 Instead of being happy for you and support you in your endeavors, they will hate it.
-Hate everything about it.
+They will hate everything about it.
 Here's why.

 You now represent what they are not.
 You represent change and hope and hard work.
 You remind them of what they aren't ready to do.
 Your 'good' makes their 'bad' stand out.
 It threatens that pretend world they have going on in their heads.
 The same pretend world you lived in before you made changes.
 It sucks.
 It really does.
 But you can't let these people hold you back.
 You only get one life, and it's a very short one at that.
 Don't stop living it because of someone else.